hieu2010/ReliableMessaging/README.md

 ## Local Component

-The local component has three objectives:
+The local component has three main objectives:
  - generate (simulate) sensor data
  - send the data to the Cloud Component
  - receive orders (commands) from the cloud